rickandmoretea/alice/README.md

 ```

-### Design Decision
-1. REST vs WEBSOCKET
-- I chose RESTAPI over Websocket because it's simple for the purpose of this project.
-- Even though WebSocket are much more prefer when it comes to HFT ...
-2. Error Handling
-- All error are logged with detailed context but can be further scale into sub level for more granular error handling
-3. Extensibility
-- This design support add new exchanges or trading pairs with simple changes since each exchange implementation has its own interface
-- Aggregator compares them in modular way

 ## Testing
 - tests can be locally or using Docker Compose
 - CI/CD Tests are run automatically on every push to the repository